 Conservancy scientists and volunteer teams have been busy surveying, monitoring and studying the area’s animals and plant communities.
 The struggle to suppress damaging invasive plants in Wallowa County — such as sulfur cinquefoil, meadow hawkweed and common bugloss — has brought diverse interests together.
 Through invasives mapping, monitoring and removal, the Conservancy and its partners are working to better understand and protect sensitive species, including Columbian sharp-tailed grouse, Spalding’s catchfly and quaking aspen.

-Prescribed fire, managed grazing, and the limitation of overbrowsing by large mammals are being used to improve plant health and diversity on the preserve, and to study the economic and ecological impacts of grazing.
+Prescribed fire and the limitation of overbrowsing by large mammals are being used to improve plant health and diversity on the preserve.
+The Conservancy is also working with ranchers across the Zumwalt landscape to manage cattle grazing to maintain the ecological health of the prairie and the economic viability of working ranches.
 Each year, the Conservancy donates bull elk and buck deer LOP tags to local service organization raffles.
 To date, the tags have raised over $195,000 for Wallowa County charities.